Koenkk/zigbee2mqtt.io/docs/devices/ZG-204ZL.md

 ---
-title: "TuYa ZG-204ZL control via MQTT"
+title: "Tuya ZG-204ZL control via MQTT"
-description: "Integrate your TuYa ZG-204ZL via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya ZG-204ZL via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-05-07T18:17:42
 pageClass: device-page
 ---